Clinical Assistant Professor

-Admission and progression standards are subject to change based on regulatory, licensing and /or certification needs.
+Admission and progression standards are subject to change based on regulatory, licensing and/or certificaiton needs.

 On October 1, 1998, the State of Wisconsin Department of Health and Family Services mandated that all persons who seek to be employed and/or licensed in the caregiver industry must fulfill the caregiver and background check requirements in section 50.065 of the Wisconsin Statute.
-Prior to matriculation, students are required to complete a background and criminal history check and abide by the university and state regulations pertaining to the findings.
+Prior to beginning their internship, students are required to complete a background and criminal history check, and abide by the university and state regulations pertaining to the findings.